ploopcity/esp32-enumeration/README.md

 # esp32-enumeration
-Using an ESP32 to automate the noisey parts of the Enumeration process.
+Use an ESP32 to automate the noisey parts of the Enumeration process.

 -- I'm using the ESP32 WROOM dev board..
 It should work on most ESP32 boards tho\
 -- Make sure to update partition scheme to allocate more space.